Relativist1/SKA-Outreach/README.md

 # Downloads

 Downloading the repository gives you the access to the contents available.
-You can download it as a zip file using the top right button
+Clone/Downlaod the repository using the top right button, save it to the desired folder and then unzip/unrar it.

 # Using Python